MFajcik/Counterfactual_Reasoning_SemEval_2020_Task-5/README.md

 * Martin Dočekal
 * Pavel Smrž

-In case of any questions, please mail to ifajcik@fit.vutbr.cz.

 This is a official implementation we have used in the SemEval-2019 Task 7.
 Our publication is available [here](xxx).
 All models have been trained on RTX 2080 Ti (with 12 GB memory).